awsdocs/aws-sam-developer-guide/doc_source/serverless-policy-template-list.md

 ## CodeCommitReadPolicy<a name="codecommit-read-policy"></a>

-Gives permissions to read objects within a specific codecommit repository\.
+Gives permissions to read objects within a specific CodeCommit repository\.

 ```
         "Statement": [